heiinhei911/job-insights/README.md

     ![Scraping Completed](./images/scraping_completed.png)

+# Part II - Data Analysis

+This part involves data cleansing, exploratory data analysis, and some feature extractions using the data that was scraped from Part I.

+All the details about the part can be found in `analysis.ipynb`.

+All the data that have been "processed" are stored under `/transformed/` the directory.

 # Libraries/Frameworks Used

-Scraper: Python, Beautiful Soup, Selenium, Pandas
+Part I - Job Scraper: Python, Beautiful Soup, Selenium, Pandas

-Data Analysis: Python, Jupyter Notebook, Pandas, Numpy, Matplotlib, Seaborn
+Part II - Data Analysis: Python, Jupyter Notebook, Pandas, Numpy, Matplotlib, Seaborn

 # Credits